jmcavalcante/MFPy/README.md

 ### Fit tir notebook (read_tir.ipynb)
-This notebook teaches you how to fit a tire test data that following the 5.2 protocol.
+This notebook  shows you how to fit a tire test data that following the 5.2 protocol using the MFPy.
 By default, it will read some samples files, but it can be changed to read another files.
 It is important to check that for each folder, there is a correct nomenclature for the csv (**with ; as separator**) files that will be inside:

 - **FX pure slip longitudinal**: FZXXXX_gammaYYYY.csv
     where XXXX means the value for the FZ(N) for this test, and YYYY means the value for the inclination angle (rads) for this test.It doesn't matter how many characters are in XXXX or YYYY.